-The Birdsall Prize is currently awarded biennially for the most important work on European military or strategic history since 1870 by a citizen of the United States or Canada.
+The Birdsall Prize is currently awarded biennially for the most important work published in English on European military or strategic history since 1870.
 Preference will be given to the international aspects of military history (military/diplomatic), but the impact of technological developments, strategic planning, and military events on society—political, economic, social—will also qualify.
 Purely technical studies, divorced from historical context, will not.
 The general rules for submission are:

 - Preference will be given to younger academics, but older scholars and nonacademic candidates will not be excluded.

 - Books published in English and bearing an imprint of 2012 or 2013 are eligible for the 2014 prize.

 - In addition to sending a copy of each prize entry to members of the selection committee, please complete the Data Collection Form and include information about each book submitted.